 REMOTE SPEED MIN is the controller's minimum target speed when the Remote Speed Pot is selected.
-The controller will read the remote speed pot position when the SPEED SEL input is OPEN and the startup sequence is complete.
+The controller will read the remote speed pot position when DIG IN A and DIG IN B (terminals 11 and 12) are OPEN and the startup sequence is complete.

-The default value for REMOTE SPEED MIN is 1000 MPU Hertz.
-The adjustable range for REMOTE SPEED MIN extends from 10 hertz to Remote Speed Max.
+The default value for REMOTE SPEED MIN is 1000 MPU Hertz (25 Hertz Ignition).
+The REMOTE SPEED MIN parameter's adjustable range extends from 10 Hertz MPU (2 Hertz Ignition) to REMOTE SPEED MAX.

-When REMOTE SPEED MIN values greater than 9999 are displayed, the left most digit uses the capital letter A to represent 10000 and the lower case letter b to represent 11000.
+When REMOTE SPEED MIN values greater than 9999 are displayed, the left- most digit uses the capital letter A to represent 10000 and uses the lowercase letter b to represent 11000.